How to use ChipTable

 3. Showdown and the pot

-When betting ends, open the remaining cards and pick the winner on screen.
-Select several players for a chopped pot — it splits automatically.
-If someone was all-in, main and side pots are listed separately, each with only its eligible players.
+When betting ends, open the remaining cards and pick the winner.
+Select several players for a chopped pot.
+Main and side pots are calculated separately and show only eligible players.

 Texas Hold'em betting rules, briefly